This post may contain affiliate links. Please read my disclosure policy.

 Sriracha Grilled Mahi Mahi Fish Tacos – made with mild, flaky fish, grilled tortillas, and served with a sweet corn salsa, cheese and cabbage.

 I’ve been on a quest to come up with a recipe for grilled fish tacos where the fish doesn’t taste flavorless and bland.
 Mission accomplished!
 Have you tried the new Sriracha dry seasoning?
-Traveling husband and I are smitten with this stuff.
+My husband and I are smitten with this stuff.
 He loves it so much, he sprinkles it on popcorn!
 We solved the bland fish taco problem and used it to make Sriracha Grilled Mahi Mahi Fish Tacos!

 Mahi Mahi is soaked in a tangy lime, jalapeño, Sriracha marinade then grilled on high heat for a little crispy-char.
-The tacos are lightly grilled then stuffed with shredded cabbage, fresh Sweet Corn Salsa, a sprinkle of sharp white cheddar cheese and a dash of Sriracha dry seasoning.
+The tortillas are lightly grilled then stuffed with shredded cabbage, fresh Sweet Corn Salsa, a sprinkle of sharp white cheddar cheese and a dash of Sriracha dry seasoning.
 The fish cooks in about 7-8 minutes depending on thickness and the other ingredients are easily made ahead.
 That makes this the perfect casual dinner on the deck for you and your friends!

 - ½ pound Mahi Mahi fillets